 - During the ship’s 2017 refurbishment, all Sapphire Princess staterooms were upgraded with the line’s new signature “Princess Luxury Bed”.
 The new “cruise bed” was developed in collaboration with PhD Michael Breus (commonly known as “The Sleep Doctor”) and the designer Candice Olson.
 The new cabin beds feature a luxury pillow-top mattress, individually wrapped coils (reducing surface sway) and hypoallergenic duvets.

 - “Club Class Mini Suite” is a new cabin category that was rolled out fleetwide in 2017.
-The new (VIP-guest) Mini Suite cabins offer the following complimentary services and amenities – “Club Class Dining”, Elite Lounge exclusive access, complimentary in-cabin dining (hors d’oeuvres), priority embarkation/disembarkation/tendering.
+The new (VIP-guest) Mini Suite cabins offer the following complimentary services and amenities – “Club Class Dining”, Elite Lounge exclusive access, complimentary in-cabin dining (hours d’ oeuvres), priority embarkation/disembarkation/tendering.
 Club Class Dining includes a separate area part of the MDR (main dining room) reserved for Club Suite guests only.
 The exclusive dining experience includes expedited seating, dedicated waiter staff service, exclusive menu (featuring chef’s specials) and tableside preparation of some dishes.
-Club Class Dining is available for breakfast and dinner everyday, and also for lunch on seadays only.
+Club Class Dining is available for breakfast and dinner every day, and also for lunch on sea days only.
 The new suites replaced some existing mini-suites.
 Their cabin size and layouts remained the same as the other mini suite grades.